-In MY BOOK The Technique of the Master I outlined certain basic principles of thought and action, and methods of esoteric discipline, which appear to characterize the Master during the training of a disciple.
-These principles and this discipline constitute the necessary foundation upon which a disciple has to build through graduated development a comprehensive structure of technical equipment in order to attain to high initiation.
+N MY BOOK The Technique of the Master, I outlined certain basic principles of thought and action as well as methods of esoteric discipline, which appear to characterize the Master during the training of a disciple.
+These principles and this discipline constitute the necessary foundation upon which a disciple has to build, through graduated development, a comprehensive structure of technical equipment in order to attain high initiation.
 I tried to sketch the subject from the Master's point of view.
-I took it for granted that readers accepted the fact of the existence of the Masters as living personalities, actually operative on this material plane as well as on the cosmic plane, having full knowledge of the activities of the Order to which we as members are attached, and inspiring certain advanced initiates in carrying on those activities.
+I took it for granted that readers accepted the fact of the existence of the Master's as living personalities, actually operative on this material plane as well as on the cosmic plane, having full knowledge of the activities of the Order to which we as members are attached, and inspiring certain advanced initiates in carrying on those activities.

-Obviously, for those who do not accept this fact of the existence of such Masters, the technique of the Master and of his disciple can have little significance.
-Rosicrucianism, in its esoteric aspect, is grounded upon the fact of Cosmic Attunement, a personal alignment with cosmic forces, by means of which its disciple enters the state of superconsciousness.
-The technique of the Rosicrucians has its origin in the superconscious realm.
-Therefore its laws and principles must emanate from perfected technicians who are conversant with that realm.
-We say there exists a Rosicrucian Hierarchy, a section of the Great White Lodge, consisting of Masters specially deputed to promulgate a technique in which these laws and principles in here.
-In its outer aspect, the Rosicrucian Order is an organization disseminating a systematic teaching, thoroughly practical and of approved utility in the world; and, in its inner aspect, of a deeply mystical and esoteric character.
+Obviously, for those who do not accept this fact of the existence of such Masters, the technique of the Master and of their disciple can have little significance.
+Rosicrucianism, in its esoteric aspect, is grounded upon the fact of Cosmic Attunement, a personal alignment with cosmic forces by means of which its disciple enters the state of superconsciousness.
+The technique of the Rosicrucian's has its origin in the superconscious realm.
+Its laws and principles, therefore, must emanate from perfected technicians who are conversant with that realm.
+We say there exists a Rosicrucian Hierarchy, a section of the Great White Lodge, consisting of Masters specially deputed to promulgate a technique in which these laws and principles adhere.
+In its outer aspect, the Rosicrucian Order is an organization disseminating a systematic teaching, thoroughly practical and of approved utility in the world.
+In its inner aspect, it is of a deeply mystical and esoteric character.
 It is in this latter aspect that the operative force resides and indeed gives direction and stability to the manifold applications and uses in the everyday world.
-It is herein also that the technique silently acts and reacts through its chosen channels and is brought to bear with knowledge and understanding upon the lives of those who enter and work in the Order.
-Without this technique, working silently and understandingly from the inner fraternity of the Order in and through the outer organization, the latter would cease to be; and the technique, wanting this field for its action and use would remain an isolated and unapplied possession of its proficients.
+It is also herein that the technique silently acts and reacts through its chosen channels and is brought to bear with knowledge and understanding upon the lives of those who enter and work in the Order.
+Without this technique, working silently and understandingly from the inner fraternity of the Order in and through the outer organization, the latter would cease to be, and the technique, wanting this field for its action and use, would remain an isolated and unapplied possession of its proficients.

-In this work I have endeavored to treat the subject from the point of view of the neophyte as he seeks to qualify from the outset of his studies, knowing little of the path before him, or how his new departure in life will react upon himself and his environment.
-It is not an easy task to embark upon; but I propose to write from my own experience of the path and take the young aspirant step by step along with me, until light and knowledge dispel doubt and hesitancy and he finds the technique unfolding in his mind and soul and expressing skillfully in his hands in the one great service to which we have dedicated ourselves, the service of the Master.
+In this work I have endeavored to treat the subject from the point of view of the neophyte as they seek to qualify from the outset of their studies, knowing little of the path before them or how their new departure in life will react upon themselves and their environment.
+It is not an easy task to embark upon, but I propose to write from my own experience of the path and take the young aspirant step by step along with me, until light and knowledge dispel doubt and hesitancy and they find the technique unfolding in their mind and soul and expressing skillfully in their hands in the one great service to which we have dedicated ourselves, the service of the Master.